decompals/decompedia/projects/skyward-sword.md

 * November 2011: Skyward Sword releases for the Nintendo Wii.
 * ????: speedrunning community starts analyzing and reversing the game.
-* May 2020: work begins on sslib, a library for parsing and writing Skyward Sword's assets, later developed into the [Skyward Sword Randomizer](https://github.com/ssrando/ssrando) project.
+* May 2020: Work begins on sslib, a library for parsing and writing Skyward Sword's assets, later developed into the [Skyward Sword Randomizer](https://github.com/ssrando/ssrando) project.
 The project hosts a Ghidra repository for collaborative reversing of Skyward Sword's code.
+* October 2020: The shared Ghidra repository is created, previously research was done independently.
+* July 2023: Work towards preparing for a Decomp is done via [ppcdis](https://github.com/SeekyCt/ppcdis), manually splitting asm files and finding code boundaries
 * August 2023: The decomp project respository is created using [Decomp Toolkit](https://github.com/encounter/decomp-toolkit) and some files are being decompiled.
 * June 2024: The project is moved into the ZeldaRET organization, and the Ghidra repository alongside it.